Everything You Need to Know About Attending the 2025 Hungarian GP

 Great Vantage Points at Affordable Prices

-The grandstands at the Hungaroring give some of the best views of the track at any circuit on the calendar, though only the covered Super Gold grandstand on the main straight offers protection from the hot sun.
+The grandstands at the Hungaroring give some of the best views of the track at any circuit on the calendar, though only the covered Hungaroring (previously Super Gold) grandstand on the main straight offers protection from the hot sun.
 Be sure to take sunscreen and stay hydrated over the race weekend!

-We recommend exercising caution when leaving the venue after the race on Sunday.
-Last year, pathways became overcrowded when a mass of fans attempted to leave the grandstands at the same time.
+With 2025 tickets already selling very fans, we recommend General Admission ticket holders arrive early in order to secure the best vantage points.
+We also recommend exercising caution when leaving the venue after the race on Sunday.
+In recent years, pathways have become overcrowded when a mass of fans attempted to leave the grandstands at the same time.

-A Full Support Schedule at the 2023 Hungarian Grand Prix
+Busy Support Schedule at the 2025 Hungarian Grand Prix

 As with most European Grands Prix, motorsport fans will get to see plenty of racing aside from Formula 1 on track at the Hungarian Grand Prix.
-Formula 2, Formula 3 and Porsche Supercup are all on the timetable this weekend.
-While Formula 2 and Formula 3 will contest two races each (a Sprint Race on Saturday and a Feature Race on Sunday), the Porsche Supercup race is held before the Grand Prix on Saturday afternoon.
+It’s already been confirmed that Formula 2 & Formula 3 will be racing at the Hungaroring next year, and they are expected to be joined by the Porsche Supercup.
+Formula 2 and Formula 3 normally contest two races each (a Sprint Race on Saturday and a Feature Race on Sunday), while the only Porsche Supercup race is usually held before the Grand Prix on Sunday.
+The expected on-track timetable with all the session times for Formula 1, Formula 2, Formula 3 and Porsche Supercup can be found in Trackside.

-When there is no action happening on track at the 2023 Hungarian Grand Prix, head to the main Fanzone – behind the Super Gold grandstand – for a range of entertainment.
-In the past, this has been the place to partake in Driver Reaction challenges, pit stop challenges and try out the new F1 game in the E-Sports area.
-There’s also usually the chance to take a look at the World Championship trophy and have your photo taken on the podium!
-A second Fanzone has also been added this year, between the Silver 5 and Silver 6 grandstands.
+When there is no action happening on track at the Hungarian Grand Prix, head to the new fan zone up behind the final corner for a range of entertainment.
+This includes driver reaction challenges, pit stop challenges and F1 simulators.
+There’s also usually the chance to take a look at the World Championship trophy and have your photo taken on the podium.
+The drivers also make appearances on the stage in the fan zone on either Friday or Saturday.

 1. I bought tickets for General Admission and they’re numbered – x/60.
 What does that total number mean?